noahtate/vortex-exporter-edit/README.md

 [installation]
 - no installation required just extract somewhere and run the Vortex_Exporter.exe

-[Usage]
-This program is designed to create a list of installed mods from a vortex backup file.
-Vortex creates these automatically in user\AppData\Roaming\Vortex\temp\state_backups_full.
-You can also manually make a backup to any location you want in settings/workarounds -> create backup

 To create a list of mods per game run the executable and select a vortex backup file.
 - select one or more games from the list of detected games (the all option exports a list for every game that is detected).